lyncisdev/voco/INSTALL.md

 ## i3wm
 I'm using [i3wm](https://i3wm.org/screenshots/) which is a great option for a keyboard only window manager. if you decide to use it the tutorial is located [here](https://i3wm.org/docs/userguide.html).

-To install i3wm execute:
+To install i3wm:
 ```bash
 sudo apt install i3 i3status suckless-tools
 ```

-The next time you log into Ubuntu i3 should be listed as a window manager.
+After a restart there should be an i3 option at the login screen.

-Then to open a termainal press ```Mod+ENTER``` where mod is the modifier key you chose when logging into i3 for the first time.
+- To open a termainal press ```Mod+ENTER``` where mod is the modifier key you chose when logging into i3 for the first time.

-To run a program press ```Mod+D``` to access dmenu and then type the programs name (e.g. firefox or nautilus).
+- To run a program press ```Mod+D``` to access dmenu and then type the name of the program (e.g. firefox or nautilus).

-A good tutorial on display management (e.g. a dual screen setup)is located [here](http://christopherdecoster.com/posts/i3-wm/).
+A good tutorial on display management (e.g. a dual screen setup) is located [here](http://christopherdecoster.com/posts/i3-wm/).

 ### Emacs with Spacemacs
 Emacs is a text editor / IDE (depending who you ask) that is well suited to voice operation since all commands are accessible via the keyboard.
 Spacemacs is an addon layer for Emacs that makes it prettier and easier to use.